 Cannabis may not be a miracle drug, but this list is no doubt a formidable one.
 It should also provide all the motivation a healthcare professional should need to research further and remain open to certifying patients for medical cannabis.

-CBD vs. THC: What Medical Professionals Need to Know when Certifying Patients for Medical Cannabis Use
+What Medical Professionals Need to Know When Certifying Patients for Medical Cannabis Use

 The chemical structure of cannabis is very complex, but current practices center on two therapeutic ingredients: CBD or THC.